ignite/cli/docs/kb/proto.md

 Inside the `proto` directory, a directory for each custom module contains `query.proto`, `tx.proto`, `genesis.proto`, and other files.

-The `starport chain serve` command automatically generates Go code from proto files on every file change.
+The `ignite chain serve` command automatically generates Go code from proto files on every file change.

 ## Third-Party Proto Files